New Orleans Saints vs. Carolina Panthers NFL Week 2 Odds, Plays and Insights for September 19, 2021

 New Orleans Saints vs. Carolina Panthers NFL Week 2 Odds, Plays and Insights

-The Carolina Panthers (1-0) are 3.5-point underdogs in a home NFC South matchup against the New Orleans Saints (1-0) on Sunday, September 19, 2021 at Bank of America Stadium.
-The game's point total is set at 45.
+NFC South rivals square off when the New Orleans Saints (1-0) visit the Carolina Panthers (1-0) on Sunday, September 19, 2021 at Bank of America Stadium.
+New Orleans is favored by 3.5 points.
+The contest has a point total set at 44.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.